makemebitter/lotan/README.md

 Lotan is a distributed system working on top of Apache Spark and PyTorch DDP.
 Therefore, Spark `>= 3.2.0` and HDFS must be installed and enabled.
 We only tested Spark with 3.2.0 version, and compatibilities with other versions are unknown.

 It is highly recommended to put this project folder in an NFS or other shared filesystem accessible from the entire cluster.
 Further, key-less SSH must be set up in the cluster.
-There are a few good guides, for instance, [this one] (https://kb.rice.edu/page.php?id=108596).
+There are a few good guides, for instance, [this one](https://kb.rice.edu/page.php?id=108596).

 On the other hand, a `python >= 3.8` environment needs to be set up on every node; you can use the following: